inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/regulating-the-digital-domain.md

 {% endimageAndText %}

 {% imageAndText "/uploads/no-image-image.png", "decorative", "left", "top" %}
 #### Heather Walkus

+**About CCD:** CCD is a pan-Canadian organization of people with disabilities.
+CCD has worked to find solutions and innovative ways to support the full and equal citizenship of people with disabilities.
+CCD unites the voice of Canadians with disabilities to defend and extend the equality rights of persons with disabilities through public education, advocacy, research, litigation, and partnerships.

+**About Heather’s role with RtDD:** Support member organizations across Canada to recruit members with disabilities to participate in co-design.
+Assist in reaching out to Indigenous communities.
+Help disseminate project drafts for review and feedback.
+Provide insights regarding the need for capacity building within member organizations to participate in digital inclusion efforts.
+Recruit co-designers and review project outputs.
 {% endimageAndText %}

 {% imageAndText "/uploads/janelle-rouse.png", "head and shoulders photo of Jenelle Rouse", "left", "top" %}
 #### Jenelle Rouse

+**About BDC:** BDC has a community-building focus where it aims to increase network of Black Deaf individuals across Canada to increase a visible representation.
+BDC commits to create and provide community-based, informative resources, strategies, and opportunities for Black Deaf Canadians (and those with additional disabilities).
+BDC’s mandate is to explore different ways of educating the hearing society about accessibilities, Deaf intra/intercultural experiences and contexts, so the society can better serve Deaf Black individuals, including Indigenous, and Peoples of Colour.

+**About Jenelle’s role with RtDD:** Recruit Black Deaf members to participate in co-design, help disseminate project drafts for review and feedback, recruit co-designers and review, and review project outputs.
 {% endimageAndText %}

 {% imageAndText "/uploads/no-image-image.png", "decorative", "left", "top" %}
 #### J﻿im Tokos

+**About CCB:** The CCB works to improve the quality of life for persons living with vision loss through awareness, peer mentoring, socializing, sports & recreation, advocacy, health promotion and illness prevention.
+CCB’s community-based model offer programs to assist those people living with vision loss, create awareness of vision issues to the public and government.
+Recently, the CCB has undertaken proactive programs such as mobile eye health and training for employment.
+The CCB partners with a number or local, provincial, national and international organizations.

+**About Jim’s role with RtDD:** Recruit members with vision loss to participate in co- design, help disseminate project drafts for review and feedback, recruit co-designers, and review project outputs.
 {% endimageAndText %}

 {% imageAndText "/uploads/no-image-image.png", "decorative", "left", "top" %}
 #### Joelle Robinson

+**About MLPD:** The MLPD is a united voice of people with disabilities, and their supporters, that promotes equal rights, full participation in society, and facilitates positive change through advocacy and public education.

+**About Joelle’s role with RtDD:** Recruit members with disabilities, especially in rural and remote areas, to participate in co-design.
+Help disseminate project drafts for review and feedback.
 {% endimageAndText %}

 {% imageAndText "/uploads/kerri-joffee.png", "head and shoulders photo of Kerri Joffee", "left", "top" %}
 #### Kerri Joffee

+**About ARCH:** ARCH Disability Law Centre is a specialty legal clinic that practices exclusively in disability rights law.
+ARCH is dedicated to defending and advancing the equality rights, entitlements, fundamental freedoms, and inclusion of persons with disabilities in Ontario.

+**About Kerri’s role with RtDD:** Provide insights regarding legal challenges faced by persons with disabilities and the relative effectiveness of regulatory approaches.
+Assist in legal interpretation and determining viability of project co- design approaches.
 {% endimageAndText %}

 {% imageAndText "/uploads/no-image-image.png", "decorative", "left", "top" %}
 #### Lori Vaanholt

+**About L’Arche:** Across Canada and around the world, L’Arche creates communities of friendship and belonging.
+In L’Arche, people with and without intellectual disabilities live, work, learn, and grow together.
+L’Arche demonstrates that when persons with intellectual disabilities take their place at the table, they contribute to a more just, compassionate, and vibrant world for all.

+**About Lori’s role with RtDD:** Recruit members with intellectual disabilities to participate in co-design, help disseminate project drafts for review and feedback, recruit co-designers, and review project outputs.
 {% endimageAndText %}

 {% imageAndText "/uploads/mahadeo-sukhai.png", "head and shoulders photo of Mahadeo Sukhai", "left", "top" %}
 #### Mahadeo Sukhai

+**About CNIB Foundation:** The Canadian National Institute of the Blind Foundation (CNIB Foundation), a non-profit organization, delivers programs and advocacy that empower people impacted by blindness to live their dreams and tear down barriers to inclusion.

+**About Mahadeo’s role with RtDD:** Recruit members who are blind to participate in co- design, help disseminate project drafts for review and feedback, recruit co-designers, and review project outputs.
 {% endimageAndText %}

 {% imageAndText "/uploads/michael-bach.png", "head and shoulders photo of Michael Bach", "left", "top" %}